myarichuk/myarichuk.github.io/source/_posts/antlr-error-handling.md

 }
 ```

-As I am not an expert on ANTLR, if you think this can be done in a better way or you think this is not a good way of handling errors in ANTLR, do let me know!
-There is always a place for improvement.
+As I am not an expert on ANTLR, if you think this can be done in a better way or you think this is not a good way of handling errors in ANTLR, do let me know!<br/>There is always a place for improvement.